tor-on-synology/tor-hidden-webserver/README.md

 In the container panel, double click the container to open the container window and choose the terminal panel.

-Click on "Create" to launch a command and launch the "sh" command in the window (write without " ")
+Click on "Create" to launch a command and launch the "/bin/sh" command in the window (write without " ")

 On the "sh" black command area, enter the command ```more /var/lib/tor/hidden_service/hostname``` to read the .onion adress of your hidden webserver